ITU-BDSA-GROUP2/Chirp/docs/Report.md

 cd src/Chirp.Razor
 ```

-The first one is to connect to the database and the two latter is for connecting with GitHub authentication.
-(The GitHub authentication locally is not the same as the website for safety reasons)
+This command is for connecting to the database.

 ```console
 dotnet user-secrets set "ConnectionStrings:ChirpDb" "Server=127.0.0.1,1433; Database=Master; User Id=SA; Password=6d3a3bdb-7993-42ab-8eb4-5fb4e27ef44a; Encrypt=True;TrustServerCertificate=True"
 ```

+These two commands are for the GitHub authentication.
+(The GitHub authentication locally is not the same as the website for safety reasons)

 ```console
 dotnet user-secrets set "GITHUB_PROVIDER_AUTHENTICATION_SECRET" "1d0ace927b02173f9a878119fdb0f5069da49be8"